 The technical work needed to prepare a valid Will is only part of what we do to protect your interests.
-The biggest value we provide is the personal attention and care we give to each client.
+We provide personal attention and care for each client.
 To prepare a Will, we take the time to:

 - become knowledgeable about the existence and identity of the client’s relatives